Ƶ

 What should be included in a Statement of Claim?

-• Party Information: Complete legal names, addresses, and roles of all plaintiffs and defendants, including any relevant business registration numbers.
+• Party Information: Complete legal names and addresses of all plaintiffs and defendants

 What's the difference between a Statement of Claim and a Witness Statement?

-• Primary Purpose: A Statement of Claim initiates legal proceedings and outlines the legal basis for action, while a Witness Statement provides factual evidence supporting a case once proceedings have commenced.
+• Primary Purpose: A Statement of Claim initiates legal action and outlines your case against another party, while a Witness Statement provides factual evidence to support an existing case

-• Content Requirements: Statement of Claims must contain specific legal elements including causes of action and remedies sought, while Witness Statements focus on factual observations and personal knowledge of events.
+• Content Focus: Statement of Claims present legal arguments and relief sought, while Witness Statements strictly detail observed facts and personal knowledge

 Get our New Zealand-compliant Statement of Claim: